Providing New Ideas and Relationships

 — Improving academic and social skills, and making new friends

-We provide children with educational programs and activities that extend beyond their regular school day.
+Roberti Community House youth programs provide children with educational programs and activities when children are out-of-school.
 Enrichment programs are designed to address youth needs in many areas such as academic, cultural, social, emotional, and recreational.

 Throughout the school year, and during holiday breaks, RCH Out-of-School Youth Support Programs offer a safe and welcoming place for our community children.
 Free, drop-in programs offer homework help, crafts, yoga, and a healthy meal.
 All ages are welcome, kids that often are caregivers for younger siblings benefit from time to focus on themselves.
 Most importantly, our volunteers provide a consistent, caring presence to role model how we build a community.